corrode/corrode.github.io/content/blog/rust-conferences-2025/index.md

   <img src="rustikon.jpg" alt="Rustikon" />
 </a>

-This is the first Rust conference in Poland.
-It aims to bring together Rust developers from the region and beyond.
+Aims to bring together Rust developers from the region and beyond.
 Expect a developer-friendly atmosphere with ~15 expert talks in a single-track format, perfect for staying connected and engaged.
 After a day of learning, unwind with us in a local pub and network with fellow devs.

 - **When**: March 26, 2025